-Additional Information, Signatures, and Supplemental Schedules form at the bottom of page 2.
+■ Signatures - An officer of the corporation must sign the form at the bottom of page 2.
 If the return is prepared by someone other than an employee of the corporation, the individual who prepared the return must sign the form, by hand, in the space provided for the preparer's signature and furnish the preparing firm's federal employer identification number.
 A self-employed individual must enter "SSN" or "PTIN" and the social security number or preparer tax identification number in the space for the preparer's federal employer identification number.